You can run the installer provided by your vendor to install, uninstall, or upgrade I/O filters.

 When you work with I/O filters, the following considerations apply:

-When you move a host out of a cluster or remove it from vCenter Server, the I/O filters are uninstalled from the host. vCenter Server unregisters the host's I/O filter storage provider after the filters are uninstalled.
+- When you move a host out of a cluster or remove it from vCenter Server, the I/O filters are uninstalled from the host. vCenter Server unregisters the I/O filter storage provider.

 - If you use a stateless ESXi host, it might lose its I/O filter VIBs during a reboot. vCenter Server checks the bundles installed on the host after it reboots, and pushes the I/O filter VIBs to the host if necessary.